Look: When Dubai turned into an open-air gym for the first time

 The 8th edition of the Dubai Fitness Challenge will begin on Thursday, October 24

-Thousands of people of all ages, different abilities and various nationalities made their way to Safa Park on October 20, 2017 to pledge their commitment to that they would engage in at least 30 minutes of physical activity each day for the next 30 days.
+Thousands of people of all ages, different abilities and various nationalities made their way to Safa Park on October 20, 2017, to pledge their commitment to engaging in at least 30 minutes of physical activity each day for the next 30 days.

 It was the start of Dubai Fitness Challenge – the city’s biggest movement “to inspire individuals to cultivate a fitness-oriented mindset and embrace a healthier and more active lifestyle.”